 Your work may also provide options for you to save.
 You may think that there is no way your employer will let you just take off for 6 months and let you come back.
 Not true.
 If it is a job you wish to return to then speak with your human resources department about leave without pay.
 A lot of companies are open to (or can be open to) the idea of personal needs leave or educational leave.
 Sell it as an opportunity to grow and learn.
 Some companies even offer programs that assist with this by setting aside portions of your pay for future leave.
 Obviously not every company is this open but worth looking into.
 It will not hurt to ask and will open the dialogue for eventually leaving.

 Will Work for Travel

-If you have the downtime, taking a second job and committing all the income from it for your travel is a great way to save up.
+If you have downtime, taking a second job and committing all the income from it to your travel is a great way to save up.
 Working in retail or the restaurant industry evenings and weekends can be a great way to make extra cash.
-Even a couple shifts a week can help greatly to finance world travel and more.
+Even a couple of shifts a week can help greatly to finance world travel and more.

 Volunteer For Travel

 Another popular option to finance world travel is volunteering your time and energy.
 How does doing something for free finance your trip you ask?
 It may seem backwards but most agencies and organizations will cover your accommodations and meals while away.
 There is a shocking amount of options to volunteer abroad.
 Everything from saving sea turtles to preserving hiking trails is available to you.
 There are also many humanitarian options like volunteering for the United Nations or lending a hand to those in need in poverty-stricken countries.
 Note, getting to your destination is not always covered so volunteering usually comes with a cost however it is a small one in comparison to the feeling you will get for giving back.

 Become a Nomad